DanceTrack: Multi-Object Tracking in Uniform Appearance and Diverse Motion: DanceTrack

+\myparagraph{Annotation.} We use a commercial tool to annotate the collected videos.
+The annotated labels include bounding boxes and identifications.
+For a partly-occluded object, a full-body box is annotated.
+For a fully-occluded object, we do not annotate it; when it re-appears in the future frame, its identification is kept as the same as in the previous frame when it is visible.
 To facilitate the annotation process, our tool can automatically propagate the annotated boxes from the previous frame to the current frame, and the annotator only needs to refine the boxes in the current frame.
 To build a high-quality dataset, the annotations have been checked by another group of people and errors are reported back to the annotators for re-annotation.